hSterz/hSterz.github.io/_pages/cv.md

 Teaching
 ======
+* 04/2019 - 07/2020:  Supervisor, <b> University of Cambridge</b>
+  * Supporting students by going over important concepts in supervisions and with feedback on submitted work

 * 2022/01: Teaching Assistant, <b> ALPS Winter School</b>
   * Assisting in the QA-session and the lab on adapter-transformers.